CloudSecurityAlliance/CSA-Guidance/Domain 13- Security as a Service.md

 #### Email Security

-Email Security should provide control over inbound and outbound email, protecting the organization from risks like phishing and malicious attachments, as well as enforcing corporate polices, such as acceptable use and spam prevention, and providing business continuity options.
+Email Security should provide control over inbound and outbound email, protecting the organization from risks like phishing and malicious attachments, as well as enforcing corporate polices like acceptable use and spam prevention, and providing business continuity options.

 In addition, the solution may support policy-based encryption of emails as well as integrating with various email server solutions.
 Many email security solutions also offer features like digital signatures that enable identification and non-repudiation.
 This category includes the full range of services, from those as simple as anti-spam features all the way to fully-integrated email security gateways with advanced malware and phishing protection.

 #### Security Assessment

 Security assessments are third-party or customer-driven audits of cloud services or assessments of on-premises systems via cloud-provided solutions.
 Traditional security assessments for infrastructure, applications, and compliance audits are well defined and supported by multiple standards such as NIST, ISO, and CIS.
 A relatively mature toolset exists, and a number of tools have been implemented using the SecaaS delivery model.
-Using that model, subscribers get the typical benefits of cloud-computing: variant—elasticity, negligible setup time, low administration overhead, and pay-per-use with low initial investments.
+Using that model, subscribers get the typical benefits of cloud computing: variant elasticity, negligible setup time, low administration overhead, and pay-per-use with low initial investments.

 There are three main categories of security assessments: